alleveenstra/spring-security-opensaml/README.md

 Spring Security OpenSAML
 ========================

+**Warning: this is Beta code, do not use it on production systems**

 This is an Spring Security module for authentication and authorization with Security Assertion Markup Language.
 It uses the OpenSAML library from Internet2.

 Step 1 Create a provisioner
 ---------------------------